Large Language Models as Nondeterministic Causal Models: LLMs as Deterministic Causal Models

 The foregoing results crucially depend on modelling an LLM as a {\em nondeterministic} causal model.
-I now consider what things look like if we were to model an LLM as a deterministic causal model.
-Except for some minor technical differences, my model closely follows that of \cite{chatzi25}.
+We now consider what things look like if we model an LLM as a deterministic causal model.
+Except for some minor technical differences, our model closely follows that of \cite{chatzi25}.

 We need to find a function $f$ and exogenous variabes ${\bf U}$ such that $({\bf Y}, T_k, \ldots, T_1, {\bf X})=f(U_1,\ldots,U_k,{\bf X})$.
 This means we need to ``pull out'' the probability from each $P(T_i | T_1,\ldots,T_{i-1})$ for $i > l_{\sx}$ and put it onto some new exogenous variable $U_i$, so that we get an equation of the form $T_i = g(U_i, T_1,\ldots,T_{i-1})$ for some function $g$ and a probability distribution $P(U_i)$ satisfying $P(t_i | t_1,\ldots,t_{i-1}) = \sum_{\{u_i | t_i=g(u_i,t_1,\ldots,t_{i-1})\}} P(u_i).$ Take note that, importantly, in general there will be many choices for $U_i$, $g$, and $P(U_i)$, that satisfy this constraint.
 As each $T_i$ is drawn independently from the identical distribution $P(T | {\bf Z})$, the new variables $U_i$ will be mutually independent and identically distributed.
 As a result, we obtain a deterministic model with exogenous variables ${\bf U}=(U_1,\ldots,U_k)$, distribution $P_{\bf U}({\bf U})=\prod_{i \in \{1,\ldots,k\}} P(U_i)$.
 We can now take $f$ to be decomposed into $(T_1,\ldots,T_{l_{\sx}})={\bf X}$ and the recursive application of $T_i = g(U_i,T_1,\ldots,T_{i-1})$ for $i > l_{\sx}$.